knight-lang/knight-lang/specs.md

 bar
 ```

-It's **undefined behaviour** if an implementation is not able to write to stdout for some reason (e.g. it's closed, permission issues, etc.).

 ### `DUMP(unchanged)` {#fn-dump}
 Dumps a debugging representation of its argument to stdout, and then returns it.

-This function is meant to be used for debugging purposes (and unit testing), and not in finished Knight programs.
-As such, there is no strict requirement for the debugging representation.
+This function is really meant to be used for debugging purposes (and unit testing), not in finished Knight programs.
+As such, there is no strict requirement for the debugging representation is.

+It is **undefined behaviour** to pass a `Block` to this function (the unit tester doesn't check for blocks).
+However, as it's undefined behaviour, implementations may dump a debug representation of `Block`s if they want.

-However, if you want to use the Knight unit tests, then the output of this must conform to the following regexes, or the tester will get confused. (**TODO**: update these when the unit tester becomes updated.)
+However, if you want to use the Knight unit tests, then the output of this must conform to the following regexes, or the tester will get confused. _(**TODO**: update these when the unit tester becomes updated.)_

 - `Null()`,
-- `Integer(<number>)` - `<number>` should be base-10, with a leading `-` if negative.
+- `Integer(<integer>)` - `<integer>` should be base-10, with a leading `-` if negative.
 - `Boolean(<bool>)` - `<bool>` must be either `true` or `false`.
 - `String(<string>)` - The literal contents of the string—no escaping whatsoever should be performed. (e.g. `DUMP "foo'b)ar\"` should write `String(foo'b)ar\)`).
-- `List(...)`

-Note that it is **undefined behaviour** to pass a `Block` to this function, and the unit tester won't test for those.
-Thus, implementations may print out blocks if they want.
+- `List(<element1>, <element2>, ..., <element n>)`, no newlines. or `[...]`

 Like [`OUTPUT`](#fn-output), it's **undefined behaviour** if there's any issues writing to stdout.